Frequently Asked Questions

 • What is included in the tour price?

-There are NO hidden fees.
-Our tour prices include EVERYTHING you'll need on your tour once you're in Kenya: ALL lodging, meals, ground transportation, entrance fees, two dedicated guides, humanitarian project funds, and even some highlight photos of your trip.
+Our tour prices include everything you'll need on your tour once you're in Kenya: ALL lodging, meals, ground transportation, entrance fees, two+ dedicated guides, humanitarian project funds, and even some highlight photos of your trip.

-Our prices do not include your International flights, passport, visas, travel insurance, personal medications, and personal expenses.
-Alcohol is not included in the mid-range tours, but unlimited filtered water is.
+Our prices do NOT include your International flights, passport, visas, travel insurance, vaccines personal medications, and personal services, or personal expenses.
+Alcohol is included when stated.
+Unlimited filtered water is always included!

 • What are the accommodations like?

-Depending on which tour you choose, we offer mid-range to upscale accommodations, including hotels, camps, and lodges.
+Depending on which tour you choose, we offer standard, mid-luxury, and upscale accommodations that are all hotels, camps, and lodges.
 All accommodations are chosen for their comfort, safety, and proximity to key attractions.
 They are all comparable to hotels or lodges you would find in America or Europe, but with African surroundings.
-Single accommodations are available for an additional fee.

 What is the food like?